• Sunday 8th October – Old Time and Bluegrass Music Jam Sessions (free)

 2:00 – 5:00pm

-To date, the free jam sessions have run on the second Sunday of the month, year-round, alternating old-time and bluegrass month about.
-It’s time for a change, and for this year onwards, both old-time and bluegrass jam sessions will happen monthly!
-The time slot has been increased to now be 2:00-5:00pm, where the old-time jam will be the first half, i.e. 2:00-3:30pm and bluegrass jam the second half, i.e. 3:30-5:00pm.
+The old-time jam will be the first half (2:00-3:30pm) and bluegrass jam the second half (3:30-5:00pm).
 You can come for one. or the other, or both!
 And there are also Banjo Workshops available between 2:00pm and 4:00pm – but booking is essential for these.

-Free entry to the jam sessions – all welcome
+Free entry to the jam sessions – all are welcome to play or to listen.

 There will be a banjo workshop, for absolute beginners.
 Running in parallel to the jam session, at the same venue, this will cater for anyone who has either just picked up a banjo, through to getting you up to jamming with others.